AdrianSAE78/Monitor2/README.md

 I built it to be completely free if you're already using GitHub since there's no external server or subscription needed.
 All configuration lives in a single file, and your data is gone if you delete the repo.
 Plus, you get a git-native audit trail for all changes and events.

 Since launching, Upptime has grown to over 16,000 stars and is actively used by developers and teams to monitor their services.
 In fact, Upptime is used by [over 3,000+ people and teams](https://github.com/topics/upptime), including Ubuntu-maker Canonical and my preferred developer time tracker Wakatime.
+CAMBIO OAGOAFoighosijgosdifj

 </details>